Deploy a demo site with a JSON API on Heroku

 Deploying to Heroku

-Making both the json-server and your app to run on the same instance of a service like Heroku is trickier.
+and your app to run on the same instance of a service like Heroku is trickier.
 You usually would need two sites, one for the frontend and one for the backend.

-We are going to benefit of the static site generation of json-server.
+We are going to benefit of the static site generation of json-server

-First of all, let's build our react application.
+First of all, let's build our react

 yarn build

-This will generate a static version of the app in /build.
-Then remove this lines from .gitignore in order to push the static site to our remote repository:
+in order to push the static site to our remote repository:

 # production